The Determined Time - Daniel 9

 (7) for that he would be their assistant, and that he would write to the rulers and governors that were in the neighborhood of their country of Judea, that they should contribute to them gold and silver for the building of the temple, and, beside that, beasts for their sacrifices

-The Biblical record is clear and undeniable.
+The Biblical and historical record is clear and undeniable.
 It is in the first year of Cyrus, the king of Persia, that the commandment went forth to allow the Judaic exiles to return and rebuild both their city and their temple.
 This would be reckoned as 536 BC, according to our traditional dating.

 However, even though the Biblical record is clear, most interpreters who do not chose this date for the beginning of the counting of the 490 years.
 We will discuss why a little later.

 from the going forth of the commandment to restore and to build Jerusalem unto the Messiah the Prince shall be seven weeks, and threescore and two weeks:

 God has provided a starting point and a termination point.
 The beginning of the prophecy starts with the aforementioned decree of Cyrus.
 From this decree, it will be Seven sevens (49 years) and Sixty-two sevens (434 years), for a total of 483 years from the decree to the appearance of the Messiah Prince.